YosysHQ/eqy/docs/source/config.rst

 ----------------

-Collect sections contain rules for the first step of the partition algorithm, in which individual bits from matched nets are grouped into sets that are closely related and thus should be proven together in one step.
+Collect sections contain rules for the first step of the partition algorithm, in which individual bits from matched nets are grouped into /fragments/, i.e. small circuits that are closely related and thus should be put in the same partition.

 .. code-block:: text